currinjs/CurrinJS/aio/content/guide/structural-directives.md

-Angular sets the  `myUnless` property whenever the value of the condition changes.
+Currin sets the  `myUnless` property whenever the value of the condition changes.
 Because the `myUnless` property does work, it needs a setter.

 * If the condition is falsy and the view hasn't been created previously,